Tactile discrimination: Somatosensory system

 The somatosensory system includes multiple types of sensations from the body.
 This includes light, touch, pain, pressure, temperature, and joint /muscle sense.
 Each of these are categorized in three different areas: discriminative touch, pain and temperature, and proprioception.
 Discriminative touch includes touch, pressure, being able to recognize vibrations, etc. Pain and temperature includes the perception of pain/ amounts of pain and the severity of temperatures.
 The pain and temperature category of sensations also includes itching and tickling.
 Proprioception includes receptors for everything that occurs below the surface of the skin.
 This includes sensations on various muscles, joints, and tendons.
 Each of these three categories have their own types of pathways and receptors.
 These pathways target the cerebellum in the brain.
 This section of the brain tracks what the muscles are doing at all times so any potential damage to this area can greatly affect one's senses.

-Within each Somatosensory pathway there are three types of neurons: the pseudounipolar neuron, secondary afferentme neurons, and tertiary afferent neurons.
+Within each Somatosensory pathway there are three types of neurons: the pseudounipolar neuron, secondary afferent neurons, and tertiary afferent neurons.
 There are also slowly adapting receptors that signify the receptors that sense the indents made on the skin.
 Rapidly adapting receptors are also present in this system.
 An example of a slowly adapting receptor in use is when a person breaks his/her arm, the arm is immobilized until it is healed.
 He/she does not want to forget that it is broken and do something that could potentially worsen the damage in the arm.
 An example of a rapid adapting receptor in use is putting on clothes.
 Initially you will feel the clothes being worn, but after a while you forget you are wearing clothes.
 It is not at the forefront of the brain to focus on the feeling of the clothes on your body; however, if you were to concentrate on that feeling, you could instantly feel the contact between your skin and the clothing being worn.